gzmason/Relation-Extraction-Dataset-Finetuning/EntityRelationExtraction/README.md

 d.prepareDataSet(abstracts)
 ```
 "abstracts" is a list of raw text inputs.
-Results that contains entity pairs and their corresponding relations will be produced at ./result/result.csv as indicated at the end of the run.
+Results that contains entity pairs and their corresponding relations will be produced at ./result/result.csv as indicated at the end of this run.